brian-cy-chang/starter-hugo-academic/content/project/clad/index.md

 *from [All of Us Research Program Establishes New Center for Linkage and Acquisition of Data](https://allofus.nih.gov/news-events/announcements/all-us-research-program-establishes-new-center-linkage-and-acquisition-data)*

 Within CLAD, I am part of the Geospatial-Geocoding team, where I develop data pipelines to prepare residential history of US addresses for input to geocoders and assist in evaluating geocoder performance metrics.
-Our goal in the Geospatial team is to link All of US participants' residential history to Environmental Justice Index ([EJI]) to study the impact of social determinants of health longitudinally.
+Our goal in the Geospatial team is to link *All of Us* participants' residential history to Environmental Justice Index ([EJI]) to study the impact of social determinants of health longitudinally.

 [//]: # (Reference Links)